Sven-Massard/WoWAddons/README.md

 Report function for bam list

-Seperate messages and sounds for damage and healing

 Enter folder name as sound option to play random file sound from folder at crit